xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 We need to prove two things: that states remaining in the same group in ∏~final~ are indistinguishable by any string, and that states winding up in different groups are distinguishable.
 The first is an induction on i that if after the ith iteration of step (2) of Algorithm 3.39, s and t are in the same group, then there is no string of length i or less that distinguishes them.
 We shall leave the details of the induction to you.

 The second is an induction on i that if states s and t are placed in different groups at the ith iteration of step (2), then there is a string that distinguishes them.
-The basis, when s and t are placed in different groups of the initial partition, is easy: one must be accepting and the other not, so ε distinguishes them.
+The basis, when s and t are placed in different groups of the initial partition, is easy: one must be accepting and the other not, so € distinguishes them.
 For the induction, there must be an input a and states p and q such that s and t go to states p and q, respectively, on input a.
 Moreover, p and q must already have been placed in different groups.
 Then by the inductive hypothesis, there is some string x that distinguishes p from q.
 Therefore, ax distinguishes s from t.

 ---